Sawall-Lab/Lab_management/3_Water_quality_sampling/Total_Alkalinity_Sampling.md

 7. Eject water from the syringe to fill the sample vial.
     - If taking triplicate samples, use the same syringe water sample for all three vials.
 8. If not spiking the sample:
-    a.
-Place sample in the ice cooler.
+    - Place sample in the ice cooler.
-    b.
-Once all samples are collected, place vials in the fridge.
+    - Once all samples are collected, place vials in the fridge.
 9. If spiking the sample:
-    a.
-Gloves ON.
+    - Gloves ON.
-    b.
-Do not change the volume of the pipette.
+    - Do not change the volume of the pipette.
-    c.
-Eject one pipette volume worth of HgCl2 into the vial.
+    - Eject one pipette volume worth of HgCl2 into the vial.
+        - If taking samples bigger than 30mL, more HgCl2 may be needed.
-    d.
-Close the vial and slowly turn it upside down to mix the HgCl2 throughout the vial.
+    - Close the vial and slowly turn it upside down to mix the HgCl2 throughout the vial.
-    e.
-The pipette can be put back down into the water bottle container, then the tip can be disposed of in the small plastic bag in the kit.
+    - The pipette can be put back down into the water bottle container, then the tip can be disposed of in the small plastic bag in the kit.
-    f.
-See Waste Disposal for more details.
 10. Remove the filter holder from the syringe and empty all remaining sample liquid from the syringe.
 11. Repeat steps 4-10 for all samples.
 The same filter can be used for all samples until it is too difficult eject water through it.
-Once it is no longer needed the filter can be thrown out.
+Once it is no longer needed the filter can be thrown out in the regular garbage.

+<h2 id="Analysis">Analysis</h2>

+Analysis of the TA samples is conducted using the Metrohm Titrator and the attached Tiamo software, located in room 305.
+The protocol for this process is outlined [here]()